 Sitecore Content Editor Screen:

-Ans: When you are login using Sitecore Desktop you will find a rich set of features using which you can
+Ans: When you are logged in using Sitecore Desktop, you will find a rich set of features, using which you can

 Ans: The Content Editor is designed for more experienced content authors who feel comfortable working with a computer, Microsoft Word, and familiar with Sitecore functionality to add, edit or remove the content of the website using a rich set of features.
 Content Editor Interface has fewer feature options compared to the Desktop interface but has more feature options compared to Page Editor Interface..